 This might sound like an odd way to build a pancake, but the rolling and re-rolling are what help create the scallion pancake’s uniquely flaky and layered texture.
 Think about the delicate crisp layers of a croissant; that is precisely what you will find in these savory Asian flatbreads.
 Here’s my favorite recipe.

 - 1 cup hot water (this is important)

 - 2 scallions, green part only, thinly sliced

 - 3 tablespoons toasted sesame oil

 - Combine the flour, salt, and hot water in a large mixing bowl.
 Stir to combine.
-(Note: The temperature of the water is critical to the success of these pancakes.
-Cold water will result in a stretchy, resilient, gluten-tight dough, much like the crust for a pizza.
+(Note: The water temperature is critical to these pancakes' success.
+Cold water will result in a stretchy, resilient, gluten-tight dough, much like the crust of a pizza.
 Hot water dough is much easier to work with; the glutens are relaxed and allow you to roll out the dough without resistance.)

 - The dough will be loose and shaggy.
 You might be tempted to add more water—resist that urge.
 Cover the bowl and allow the dough to rest for 30 minutes.
 In that time the flour will hydrate (absorb the water) and be ready for the next step.

 - Knead the dough until it is smooth.
 Divide into eight equal-sized portions.

 - Roll each piece of dough into a disk about 8 inches in diameter.

 - Paint each disk with some of the sesame oil.
 Roll up each disk into a tight cylinder.
 Shape the cylinder into a spiral, flatten it with your hand, and then roll it out again to an 8-inch disk.